 Overview

 The Science Education Tracker highlighted a decline in students having hands-on practical lessons.
-Highlighting this decline impacted young people with the least interest in science most.
+This decline mostly impacts young people with the least interest in science.
 This report aims to understand the barriers teachers face in delivering lessons where students experience hands-on practical work.

 School report: Barriers to practical science